 IPv6 allows any network interface to have more than one address, while more than one interface can respond to a multicast address, although it must then respond with a unique address.

-The global IPv6 address prefix of 64 binary bits supplied by an ISP provides routing information to your site, and allows you to add a 64 binary bit suffix for each interface to build as many unique 128-bit addresses as you need for your entire system.
+The global IPv6 address prefix of up to 64 binary bits supplied by an ISP provides routing information to your site, and allows you to add a 64 binary bit suffix for each interface to build as many unique 128-bit addresses as you need for your entire network.
 A globally unique suffix can be generated automatically from the hardware MAC address, while a site-unique address suffix can be assigned manually.

 There is provision for Site Local 64-bit address prefixes which can not be accessed from the internet, only to be used for local traffic, with a requirement that each should be generated by a random number process so that it is unlikely to cause a problem even when multiple local sites are merged later.
-Address suffixes can be added as needed, a site local address is not required to have the same 64-bit suffix as a global address.
+Address suffixes can be added as needed, a site local address is not required to have the same 64-bit suffix as a global address, see RFC4193.

 A router provided by your ISP may allow administration traffic to the router itself, and contain a simple firewall which by default allows all traffic towards the internet but blocks all traffic initiated from the internet.
 Some may allow configuration by the user.
 You may be able to replace that router with your own to be able to block administration access from the internet, and provide your own firewall.
 The use of virtual machines is not recommended because they rely on the integrity of the underlying system, and there is much more that can go wrong or be compromised.